|Institution||Faculty of Medicine|

 commencing as soon as possible.

-LMU Munich and Helmholtz Munich make a point of providing newly appointed professors with various types of support, such as welcoming services and assistance for dual career couples.
+LMU Munich makes a point of providing newly appointed professors with various types of support, such as welcoming services and assistance for dual career couples.

 LMU Munich is an equal opportunity employer.
 The University continues to be very successful in increasing the number of female faculty members and strongly encourages applications from female candidates.
 LMU Munich intends to enhance the diversity of its faculty members.